 You deserve more than to be miserable in your job.
 After all, you will often be at work more than you are at home (depressing, isn’t it?) and if you are unhappy then this can have a direct impact on all areas of your life.
-Knowing whether your discontent is worth quitting your job can be difficult though.
-Everyone hates their job, right?
-But when does that loathing signal it’s time to make a change?
+If quitting your current job has gotten you thinking about starting your own business as a better alternative, make sure you know How to Form an LLC, as it will provide you with legal protections and potential tax benefits.

 You Hate your Boss